StefanUlbrich/design-by-contract/Readme.md

 # Welcome to `design-by-contract`

+* Notes to include
+  * No typechecking in the lambdas (which is good as mypy complains about a lot of the dynamic stuff)

-**Warning the interface has changed on master and the documentation is not adapted yet**
+**Warning the interface has changed compared to main and the documentation is not completely adapted yet**

 Handy decorator to define contracts with
 [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection)